-Dans directing credits include; Jula Masli and the Duncan Bros: 'Legs' (2019, Soho Theatre, Malcolm Hardy Award for Comic Originality), 'Logs' (2021, Soho Theatre), 'We Must Live' (2019, Offie Award Nominated, Voila Festival), Zuma Puma: 'Don't it, Don't it, Do it!'
-(2019, The Space UK), Christian Blighty: 'Play Boy' (2021, The Warren, Vault Festival) Nathan Lang: 'The Stuntman' (2018, Just The Tonic), Jeremy Segway: A Life Out of Balance (2022 Soho Theatre)
+His directing credits include; 'Julia Masli and the Duncan Bros: Legs' (2019, Soho Theatre, Malcolm Hardy Award for Comic Originality), 'Logs' (2021, Soho Theatre), 'We Must Live' (2019, Offie Award Nominated, Voila Festival), Zuma Puma: 'Don't it, Don't it, Do it!'
+(2019, The Space UK) Viggo Venn: Club Comedian (Edinburgh Fringe 2022)

-He has facilitated workshops for numerous theatre companies and theatres and has taught at the National Centre for Circus Arts and London Studio Centre, Mountview and East 15 Drama Schools.
+Dan studied at Ecole Phillipe Gaulier in Paris and Anna Schers in London.
+He has facilitated numerous workshops internationally and has taught at the National Centre for Circus Arts and London Studio Centre, Mountview and East 15 Drama Schools.